Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Chisinau, Moldova.

-If you received your interview appointment from the National Visa Center (NVC) or Kentucky Consular Center (KCC), you do not need to register online.
+If you received your interview appointment from the National Visa Center (NVC) or Kentucky Consular Center (KCC), you need to create an-online profile to be able to receive your passport after the interview.
+For this click this link.

-If you are applying for a K1 visa, you must schedule your own interview appointment using our online service.
+If you are applying for a K1 visa, you must schedule your own interview appointment using our online appointment system.
+You can schedule your interview after 8:00 a.m. the next business day after paying your visa.

 For all visa applicants, except K visas, as soon as you receive your interview appointment you must schedule a medical exam in Moldova.
 Click the “Medical Exam Instructions” button below for the contact information of the designated clinic in Moldova.
-Please schedule and attend the medical exam before your interview.
+You need to schedule and attend the medical exam before your interview.

-It is important that you bring all required original documents (and simple photocopies – for K1 and DV applicants only) to the Consular Section on your interview day.
-For family-based visas, please submit the originals of the same documents that have been uploaded into the CEAC.
+It is important that you bring all required original documents (and simple photocopies – for K1 and DV applicants only) to the Consular Section.
+For family-based visas, submit the originals of the same documents that have been uploaded into the CEAC.
 You can find instructions on page 3.
 DV applicants are required to submit all documents to the Consular Section in advance of their interview.
 One family member should drop off all necessary documents at 15:30 on the Monday before your scheduled interview.
-If Monday is a holiday, you should submit the documents one week prior to your visa interview (on Thursday at 14:30).
-We’ve created a checklist that will tell you what to bring.
-Failure to bring all required documents may impact the Consular Officer’s ability to interview you and will seriously delay the issuance of your visa.
+If Monday is a holiday, you should submit the documents one week prior to your visa interview (on Thursday at 11:00).
+Failure to bring all required documents may impact the Consular Officer’s ability to interview you and will delay the issuance of your visa.

 Read our interview guidelines to learn about any special actions that you need to take before your visa interview.